On this page

 If you have both Classic Engine and Identity Engine apps:

-• You should create group-based sign-on policy rules that tightly couple apps to corresponding groups.
+• Create group-based sign-on policy rules that tightly couple apps to corresponding groups.
 For example, create a single-page app and then a corresponding group for it that evaluates sign-on policies.

 • Standard risk apps should use one-factor authentication and high risk apps should use two-factor authentication that is defined in a sign-on policy.
 This should help when you need to lower security for Okta FastPass apps and not disturb the high-risk apps that are still on Classic Engine, but need MFA.